alexyz/passwordgen/README.md

 passwordgen
 ===========

-Application to generate random ASCII passwords with selected character types.
+Application to generate random ASCII passwords with selected character types

-Written in Java 1.6/Swing.
+Written in Java 1.8

 Screenshot
 ----------